Azure-Samples/media-services-v3-dotnet-core-functions-integration/LiveDRMOperationsV3/README.md

 ### 5. Optional : deploy a Cosmos Database
 This database is used to read the settings when creating a live event.
 It is also used to store all the information about the live event and output created.
+Database and collections are automatically created by the code if Cosmos fields are set in app settings.
+Collections use a partition key named "/partitionKey" and value is always "live".

 Example of settings in Cosmos for a live event :
 ```json